Dr. Fredrick Echols discusses Measles

 Public Health Officials Need Your Help

-Answering these questions accurately and honestly helps protect your community—especially vulnerable individuals who cannot be vaccinated due to medical conditions.
+By answering these questions accurately and honestly, you help protect your community—especially vulnerable individuals who cannot receive vaccinations due to medical conditions.

 Everyone Has a Role In Protecting Public Health

-Measles is a preventable disease with a proven and safe vaccine.
-But prevention only works if communities understand the importance of immunization, early detection, and working closely with public health officials.
+Ultimately, measles remains a preventable disease thanks to a proven, safe vaccine.
+However, prevention succeeds only when communities understand the value of immunization, early detection, and collaboration with public health officials.

-As measles reemerges, it’s important to remember that one person’s actions—such as staying up to date on vaccinations—can have ripple effects that protect entire communities.
+As this virus reemerges, remember that individual actions—like keeping vaccinations up to date—create ripple effects that safeguard entire communities.

-If you have questions about measles or need help determining your vaccination status, contact your healthcare provider or your local or state health department for guidance.
+If you have questions about measles or need to verify your vaccination status, reach out to your healthcare provider or your local or state health department for guidance.

 References: